-ID Assumption A.PLATFORM The TOE relies upon a trustworthy computing platform for its execution.
-This includes the underlying platform and whatever runtime environment it provides to the TOE.
-A.PROPER_USER The user of the application software is not willfully negligent or hostile, and uses the software in compliance with the applied enterprise security policy.
-A.PROPER_ADMIN The administrator of the application software is not careless, willfully negligent or hostile, and administers the software within compliance of the applied enterprise security policy.
+ID Assumption A.PLATFORM The OS relies upon a trustworthy computing platform for its execution.
+This underlying platform is out of scope of this PP. A.PROPER_USER The user of the OS is not willfully negligent or hostile, and uses the software in compliance with the applied enterprise security policy.
+At the same time, malicious software could act as the user, so requirements which confine malicious subjects are still in scope.
+A.PROPER_ADMIN The administrator of the OS is not careless, willfully negligent or hostile, and administers the OS within compliance of the applied enterprise security policy.